Family friendly vacations to Europe

-We are now in Part 2 of our Best Countries for Family Travel series.
+We are now in Part 2 of our Best Countries for Family Vacation series.
 The first of this blog series highlighted the best countries in Australasia for travelling with kids.

 The next post is all about American continent destinations, check it out here.

-We love travelling in Europe because it is so easy to do road trips and get to visit many countries at once!
-If you are looking for the best family holidays Europe certainly has a lot to offer.
+We love traveling in Europe because it is so easy to do road trips and get to visit many countries at once!

 We also have a list of what felt for us to be the safest cities in Europe if you want to find out the our list of kid friendly European cities.
-For now you can check below our list of best kids holidays in Europe.
+But for now check below our list of family destinations in Europe.

 Best countries for family holidays in Europe